Thread Pool#

 OverheadLower for many tasksLower for single batch

-Choose ThreadPool when: processing continuous stream of tasks
+Choose ThreadPool when processing a continuous or heterogeneous stream of tasks.

-Choose distribute() when: processing a single large dataset in parallel
+Choose distribute() when processing a single large dataset in one parallel pass.

 Summary#